Scaling Pre-training to One Hundred Billion Data for Vision Language Models: Experimental Results

 \subsection{Established Benchmarks}

-We begin by evaluating all vision-language models on established benchmarks, based on ImageNet and COCO Captions, among other datasets.
-As revealed in Table~\ref{tab:west_standard_setup}, increasing the dataset size from 10 billion to 100 billion examples does not improve performance substantially.
-This is statistically supported by Wilcoxon's signed rank test~\cite{wilcoxon1992individual}, which gives a $p$-value of 0.9, indicating that differences are not significant.
+We begin by evaluating all VLMs on established benchmarks, based on ImageNet and COCO Captions, among other datasets.
+Results for SigLIP-H/14 are provided in Table~\ref{tab:main_mini}, whereas full results are in Appendix~\ref{appendix:scaling_law}.
+Our analysis reveals that increasing the dataset size from 10 billion to 100 billion examples does not improve performance substantially.
+This is statistically supported by Wilcoxon's signed rank test~\citep{wilcoxon1992individual}, which gives a $p$-value of 0.9, indicating that differences are not significant.

-In addition, we also fit data scaling laws for every combination of model and dataset following the recipe proposed in~\citet{alabdulmohsin2022revisiting}.
+In addition, we also fit data scaling laws for every combination of model and dataset following the recipe proposed in~\cite{alabdulmohsin2022revisiting}.
 This allows us to evaluate whether or not the performance gap is expected to increase or decrease in the infinite-compute regime.
 We report the resulting scaling exponents and asymptotic performance limits in the tables.
 Again, we do not observe significant differences at the 95\% confidence level ($p$-value of 0.09).